 For most visa applications, spouses, registered partners, and children under 18 are typically included.
 However, if this doesn't apply, there are three scenarios to consider:

-Family Member of an EU National: This scenario applies to family members of EU nationals (including Spanish nationals).
+Family Member of an EU National: This scenario applies to family members of EU nationals (excluding Spanish nationals).
 Requirements include demonstrating financial stability, access to healthcare, and providing documents to prove the relationship.
-Importantly, the family member of the EU citizen must be legally in Spain and not over their Schengen day allowance at the time of application.
+Importantly, the family member of the EU citizen must apply within 3 months of arriving in Spain.
+Resolution time can vary from province to province.
+It can be any time from a few weeks to a few months.

-Arraigo Familiar: In this case, the qualifying family member holds Spanish nationality.
+Family member of a Spanish national: In this case, the qualifying family member holds Spanish nationality.
 While the usual documentation is required, there are two significant differences.
-There's no need to demonstrate a qualifying income or savings, and the family member can stay in Spain beyond their Schengen day allowance.
+There's no need to demonstrate a qualifying income or savings, and the family member will also need to provide a criminal record check from their country of origin.

 Reagrupación Familiar (Family Reunification): This option is for family members of non-EU citizens.
 It's a more stringent process as the qualifying person must have legally resided in Spain for at least a year and have the right to stay for another year.
 Proof of financial stability, access to healthcare, suitable housing, and evidence of the family relationship are required.